Samuelnganga7933/openinfer-facelift/README.md

-Got it, loud and clear.
-No suggestions, no extra commentary, just the final README ready to copy-paste.
-Here it is:

-# OpenInfer Facelift

 OpenInfer Facelift is a web-based interface built on top of OpenInfer.
 It provides a clean and intuitive interface for running inferences, visualizing results, and managing workflows efficiently.
 The project is designed for flexibility, clarity, and ease of use.